SilverBright/video-games-library-sinatra-project/README.md

 ## Specs

-- App built using Sinatra
+- Built with Sinatra
-- Includes ActiveRecord for storing information in a database
+- ActiveRecord for persistence
-- Create user accounts with account registration, and login / logout capability
+- Register / login / logout capability
-- Users cannot modify content created by other users
+- bcrypt for password security
-- Contains CRUD operations, MVC component structure, and RESTful routes
+- CRUD operations, MVC structure, and RESTful routes
+- Validations and Flash error or success messaging
-- Includes Navbar for quick and easy navigation
+- Navbar for quick and easy navigation
-- Implements Bootstrap for very simple, responsive styling
+- Bootstrap for simple, responsive styling

 ## Contributing